ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 authorization server must ensure the confidentiality, integrity and authenticity of all exchanged messages within the ACE protocol.

-Section {{as-commsec}} specifies how communication with the AS is secured.
+Section {{as-commsec}} specifies how communication with the authorization server is secured.

 ## RawPublicKey Mode {#rpk-mode}

 When the client and the resource server use RawPublicKey authentication, the procedure is as follows:
-After C and AS mutually authenticated each other and validated each other's authorization, C sends a token request to AS's token endpoint.
+After the client and the authorization server mutually authenticated each other and validated each other's authorization, the client sends a token request to the authorization server's token endpoint.
 The client MUST add a `req_cnf` object carrying either its raw public key or a unique identifier for a public key that it has previously made known to the authorization server.
 It is RECOMMENDED that